BiBiServ/clum_2021/README.md

-# clum_2021
-de.NBI cloud user meeting 2021
+# de.NBI cloud user meeting 2021

 ## Setup of BiBiGrid

 ### Requirements

-BiBiGrid is written in Java and needs a Java Runtime Environment Version 8 or greater installed.
+BiBiGrid is currently written in Java and needs a Java Runtime Environment Version 8 or greater installed.
+Future versions may largely be migrated to Python.
 Additionally a terminal client and an SSH client are needed.

 ### Download
-The easiest and recommended way to use BiBiGrid is to download the [latest prebuilt binary](https://bibiserv.cebitec.uni-bielefeld.de/resources/bibigrid/bibigrid-openstack-2.2.jar).
+The easiest and recommended way to use BiBiGrid is to download the [latest prebuilt binary](https://bibiserv.cebitec.uni-bielefeld.de/resources/bibigrid/bibigrid-openstack-current.jar).

 ### Build from Source
 Alternatively, you may clone the [BiBiGrid repository](https://github.com/BiBiServ/bibigrid/) and build it yourself using Maven, which requires a Java Development Kit (>= 8) and Maven (>= 3.9) installed.